-This is the predicted outcome of the experiment, as it would indicate that the DNA in the Pol α mutant is more susceptible to MNase digestion.
+This would indicate that the DNA in the Pol α mutant is more susceptible to MNase digestion.
 As such, we can infer that the DNA in the Pol α mutant is less densely packed than in the WT cell line.
 Pol α therefore is necessary for the proper formation of nucleosomes following replication.

-The histone-binding motif of Pol1 would likely be responsible for depositing H2A and H2B onto the nascent DNA, as these are the histone proteins it contains a binding site for.
-Since Pol α was also shown to be bound to FACT and the mcm2 subunit of CMG helicase, it is possible that these three proteins would work in concert to deposit the histone octamer onto nascent DNA.
-This result would agree with the previously mentioned study that found that Pol α , FACT, and the mcm2 subunit are necessary for maintaining gene-silencing following replication (Evrin et al. 2018).
-The deposition of histone proteins and formation of nucleosomes would be vital to chromatin architecture, and thus for maintaining epigenetic modifications required for gene-silencing.
+The histone-binding motif of Pol1 would likely be responsible for depositing H2A and H2B onto the nascent DNA.
+Since Pol α was also shown to be bound to FACT and the mcm2 subunit of CMG helicase, it is likely that these three proteins would work in concert to deposit the histone octamer onto nascent DNA.
+This result would agree with previous studies that found that Pol α , FACT, and the mcm2 subunit are necessary for maintaining gene-silencing following replication, as the deposition of histone proteins and formation of nucleosomes would be vital to chromatin architecture, and thus for maintaining epigenetic modifications required for gene-silencing.